 The first step was shooting in log, on a Canon C300 that’s c-log.
 It does not apply a curve to the footage and it gives you almost all of what you would get shooting raw.
 The dynamic range is in the area of 12-13 stops.
 The C300 can hold the highlights while not blocking up the shadows.

-Here are frame grabs from each of the interviews, showing the progression from log to final.
-The workflow is to apply multiple passes of color grading (what in the stills world would be called retouching or optimizing.)
-The first pass is a general grade applied to the whole image to set the white point, the black point and the overall brightness.
-The additional passes are targeted locally, enhancing select areas which need more work.
+Here are frame grabs from each of the interviews, showing the the difference between the log original and the final image.
+The workflow is to apply multiple correction layers of color grading (what in the stills world would be called retouching or optimizing.)
+The first layer is a general grade applied to the whole image to set the white point, the black point and the overall brightness.
+The additional layers are targeted locally, enhancing select areas which need more work.

 Log Version – it is normal for a log image to look flat and under exposed.

-Masking a color grade is very easy in FCP X. Mask shapes range from round/oval to square/rectangle.
-You control the amount of falloff and multiple masks can be stacked to cover oddly shaped areas.
+Masking a color grade, much like burning and dodging a still image, is a means of applying color and tonal corrections to localized areas within the frame.
+It is very easy to accomplish in FCP X. Mask shapes can range from round to rectangular.
+You control the amount of falloff and multiple masks can be stacked to cover oddly shaped areas or to subtract an effect from within an area.
 You set the parameters to affect inside the mask, outside of it, or both.
-It was not needed in this video but masks can also be keyframed should the area being graded move (from subject movement or camera movement.)
+Masks can also be made from highlighting colors and controlling a hue range around that color and its feathering.
+Lastly, masks can be keyframed to follow an area being graded as it moves within a frame.